'Til Death Do Us Part (Philippine TV series)

-'Til Death Do Us Part is a 2005 Philippine television drama series on ABS-CBN starring Kristine Hermosa and her former husband Diether Ocampo.
-It aired from January 31 to May 13, 2005, with a total of 73 episodes.
-It was replaced by Ikaw ang Lahat sa Akin on its timeslot as Diether joins another cast.
+'Til Death Do Us Part is a 2005 Philippine television drama romance series broadcast by ABS-CBN.
+Directed by John-D Lazatin and Andoy Ranay, It starred Kristine Hermosa and Diether Ocampo.
+It aired on the network's Primetime Bida line up from January 31 to May 13, 2005, and was replaced by Ikaw ang Lahat sa Akin.

-It was part of ABS-CBN's "Iba Magmahal ang Kapamilya" campaign, which introduced 30 new programs during the first quarter of 2005.

-After the success of Sana'y Wala Nang Wakas, which has ended on July 9, 2004 (6 months later), this was Ocampo's second primetime drama series with Hermosa.

-Plot
+Premise

 An unplanned encounter of two hearts turned into a love that can last a lifetime.
 Be ready for a mix of tears, laughter and unruly characters as we find out how real love finds its way to where it truly belongs.

 Make-up artist Ysabel is a runaway bride to a doctor, Drew.
 While in the process of recovering, Ysabel bumps into a hunk embalmer Manuel.

 At first sight they admired each other's hearts.
 Both coming from a break-up, Ysabel and Manuel found their way to an exciting courtship.
 But, as Manuel ex-girlfriend, Roxanne, starts making a mess of Ysabel's life, suddenly she finds herself at the center of a very odd love triangle with the dependable Drew on the one side and her great love Manuel on the other.